looking-for-game/looking-for-game.github.io/index.md

 # Reviews and Feedback

-A select handful of university students have provided some unbiased opinons about LFG.
+A select handful of university students have provided some helpful opinons about LFG.

-""
+"This looks helpful.
+I like the integrated calendar.
+It would make it easy to organize and advertise events."
 P.K.

-""
+"I like the idea, but I'm not sure that some players would want to broadcast their usernames like this."
 H.S.

 "I wish there was a view of the games themselves, with the subscribed players.
 Other than that, it looks pretty good."